 Project partners: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and University of Education, Winneba

-We are grateful for the journey that lies behind us.
-And excited about the steps that will follow.
+We are grateful for the journey we have taken and look forward to the steps that lie ahead.
 Africa is on the move.
-We move with.
+We are moving with it.

 Milestones